Equine Therapy: The Use of Horses for Healing

 Last week we were kindly invited by Cathy Livingston to explore the use of horses in a therapeutic setting, as we learnt all about her work as an Equine Assisted Psychotherapist.
 This prompted me to explore an area of therapy that I (admittedly) do not have a great deal of knowledge in.
 However, I am always keen to learn about everything therapy-related, so I jumped at the chance to expand my knowledge and share with you some of my findings.

 The use of animals in a therapeutic setting is not a new concept, in fact it was first documented as early as the late 1700’s (Trivedi & Perl, 1995).
-Animals can provide a sense of comfort, safety and calmness in people, as well as being effective at diverting attention away from stressful or anxiety provoking situations.
+Animals can provide a sense of comfort, safety and calmness in people, as well as being effective at diverting attention away from stressful or anxiety-provoking situations.
 Animals can help individuals stabilise emotions, develop a sense of confidence and trust, and improve communication and connection with others and the self.

 Equine therapy has been shown to be effective at reducing psychological distress and enhancing psychological well-being (Klontz et al., 2007).

-In one of the only clinical trials of Equine Therapy, positive results were found from individuals who completed short courses (4 ½ days) of Equine Therapy.
+In one of the only clinical trials of Equine Therapy, positive results were found from indivituals who completed short courses (4 ½ days) of Equine Therapy.
 These include individuals reporting that they felt more orientation to the present moment, they felt less burdened by regret, guilt and resentment and had less focus on fears related to the future.
 In addition, individuals reported they felt more independent and self-supportive.
 More recent research involving participants with Autism Spectrum Disorder has found Equine Therapy to improve social functioning and reduce aggressive behaviour (Trzmiel et al. 2018).

 Although limited, the research literature does appear to be positive.
 This makes me question;